gdarquie/agent-connect-helper/README.md

 To run it, simply use this command

 ```
-make run
+make export-grist

 ```

 ## Todo

-- dynamically create a new grist table for each file in data
-- create a new table with a name corresponding of the data file name
+- create a new doc with the date and add the tables in this doc